-Although the figures aren't completely accurate, it's clear hat leaving out apostrophes is the done thing these days!
+Although the figures aren't completely accurate, it's clear that leaving out apostrophes is the done thing these days!

-Just to clarify, the reason I started thinking about the connection between apostrophes and SEO in the first place was because I had noticed lots of sites only optimising for the grammatically incorrect 'mens...', 'womens...' or 'kids...' search terms, presumably to capture all this traffic.
+Just to clarify, the reason I started thinking about the connection between apostrophes and SEO in the first place was that I had noticed lots of sites only optimising for the grammatically incorrect 'mens..', 'womens..' or 'kids..' search terms, presumably to capture all this traffic.

 How Does Google Treat Apostrophes?

 Google obviously has to do a lot of work to do to ascertain exactly what people are searching for when symbols are used in searches.

 To be honest, though, I'm not exactly sure how the search engine actually treats apostrophes, and any outside help on this would be most welcome.

 But I *think* it just recognises terms like 'men's' and 'mens' as one and the same.
 That's because when you search for 'men's clothes' and 'mens clothes', you get the same set of results on the first page, give or take a couple of sites moving up or down the rankings by a couple of places.
 And in these results, there is a mix of websites clearly optimising for both 'men's' and 'mens'.